 2 tablespoons + 2 teaspoons neutral oil, separated (I used light olive oil)

 a pretty big pot (The one I used was 5 quarts.
-When the corn had popped, it was full except for a few inches at the top.
-So that’s how much popcorn this makes)
+When the corn had popped, it was full except for a few inches at the top.)

 Ignore this if you’ve made popcorn in a pot before.
 If not, pour your 2 tablespoons of oil into the pot and turn the heat to medium.
 While it heats up, measure out your corn.
 Put a couple of kernels into the pot and put the lid on.
 Stay nearby and listen for a minute.
 When they pop, you know it’s hot enough.
 Pour in the rest of the corn and put the lid back on.
 In a minute or so you should start to hear popping.
 When the popping is continuous, holding the lid down, shake the pot back and forth, keeping it above the heat, while the kernels pop to keep everything evenly heated.
 Shake for a minute or so until the popping subsides.
 When the popping slows down and almost stops, turn the stove off and take the pot off the heat.
 Now you need to coat your popcorn with a little bit of oil so that the magical powder sticks.
 Evenly drizzle on a little of your remaining 2 teaspoons of oil, and fold in with a big spoon.
 Pour on a little more oil and stir again, and so on until you’ve used up the oil.
 Add your seasoning the same way.
 Shake some on, mix, and shake some more on until it’s coated to your liking.